Feature Flags vs Remote Configuration: What’s the Difference?

 A/B Testing (AKA A/B/n Testing or Multivariate Testing)

-A/B/n Testing is a very common way to test users’ reaction to two or more options for a feature and use statistical analysis to pick the best performing variant.
+A/B/n testing is a very common way to test user reactions to two or more options for a feature and use statistical analysis to pick the best-performing variant.
 To share a creative use case, one Flagsmith customer experimented with different advertising platforms, implementing support for multiple platforms, and then using feature flags to enable a specific platform on a subset of user devices.
 This allowed them to deploy a single version of the app, while simultaneously A/B (or even A/B/n) testing the different platforms in real-time looking for the biggest revenue impact.

 Kill Switches